-As I laid down on the table + had the tattoo put on my wrist, I thought about how grateful I am for my life.
+As I lay down on the table and had the tattoo put on my wrist, I thought about how grateful I am for my life.
 I have three amazing kids.
 So many life lessons have been handed to me and continue to be.
-And every moment – whether difficult or not – continues to lead me to another adventurous way of living.
+And every moment — whether difficult or not — continues to lead me to another adventurous way of living.

-I love my beautiful tattoo, as does my mom + dad.
+I love my beautiful tattoo, as do my mom and dad.
 And I hope you do, too.

-Use it as a reminder to live your life full of truth, inspiration, + hope.
-Choose to surround yourself with people + things that hold meaning.
+Use it as a reminder to live your life full of truth, inspiration, and hope.
+Choose to surround yourself with people and things that hold meaning.
 Don’t settle for “less than.”
-And always be true to you.
+And always be true to yourself.

 And isn’t that what we are all worthy of?